ic-timon/ic-timon/README.md

 Other：
 - Python tutor
 (Although I'm not fully proficient in Python, surprisingly, there are people who want to learn from me.
-The younger son of a congressman has approached me, and so has my brother. why not golang or kt?.
 LOL)